Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 - Process fewer than 5 million tokens per month

-- Need access to frontier models (GPT-5, Claude Opus) without training infrastructure
+- Need access to frontier models without training infrastructure

 - Have a team under 20 people with no dedicated ML infrastructure engineers